bottlerocket-os/bottlerocket/README.md

 * `settings.kubernetes.cpu-manager-reconcile-period`: Specifies the CPU manager reconcile period, which controls how often updated CPU assignments are written to cgroupfs.
 The value is a duration like `30s` for 30 seconds or `1h5m` for 1 hour and 5 minutes.
 * `settings.kubernetes.topology-manager-policy`: Specifies the topology manager policy.
 Possible values are `none`, `restricted`, `best-effort`, and `single-numa-node`.
 Defaults to `none`.
 * `settings.kubernetes.topology-manager-scope`: Specifies the topology manager scope.
 Possible values are `container` and `pod`.
 Defaults to `container`.
 If you want to group all containers in a pod to a common set of NUMA nodes, you can set this setting to `pod`.
+* `settings.kubernetes.pod-pids-limit`: The maximum number of processes per pod.

 You can also optionally specify static pods for your node with the following settings.
 Static pods can be particularly useful when running in standalone mode.